tunmsk/nextgen-facebook/readme.txt

 (2016/10/22) Fixed HTML table syntax in the Tumblr settings metabox.
 Optimized the head meta transient cache value for Pinterest (storing 1 transient instead of 2).
 Minimum requirements updated to WP v3.5 and PHP v5.4.

-= 8.36.2-1 =

-(2016/10/17) Changed all http://surniaulula.com/ URLs to https.
-Added transient caching of results when fetching size information for image URLs.